 Bell explains why yoga builds Dem Bones.
 During yoga, bone-strengthening begins just 10 seconds into a hold.
 The stronger the muscles around the joints, the more your body protects them.

 Muscles begin to build after only 90 seconds in many yoga postures, Bell explains.
 Take the Warrior poses.
 Holding the posture for at least six long breaths, can be tiring but worthwhile, for both muscle and bone.
 Some yoga teachers encourage students to energetically pull the thighs together, belly to the spine, or engage the bandhas.
 Those are examples of isometric contractions which contribute to more strength building, and ultimately nourish the bones.

-Bell says some of the physical health tools for both the body and the brain are strengthening poses like down dog or warrior 2.
+Bell says some of the physical health tools for both the body and the brain are strengthening poses like a down dog or warrior 2.
 Practices which focus on flexibility like gomukhasana (cow face) or reclined strap to foot are also essential to the healthy aging formula.
 Another tool is a routine of exercises that boost circulation.
-Legs up a wall is always a favorite, and breath work is an important addition to that tool box.
-We know that as people age, they have more difficulties with balance, which is why the poses like tree and half moon can ultimately help prevent falls which in turn can result in fractures.
+Legs up a wall is always a favorite, and breathwork is an important addition to that tool box.
+We know that as people age, they have more difficulties with balance, which is why the poses like tree and half-moon can ultimately help prevent falls which in turn can result in fractures.